 Starfleet mourned her loss too.
-Her portrait will hang in the hollowed halls of Headquarters, a figure for future generations to emulate.
+Her portrait will hang in the hallowed halls of Headquarters, a figure for future generations to emulate.
 Those who knew her will speak of her occasionally…some in hushed tones…others in booming voices in an effort to share some of her glory.
 Yet more will whisper and wonder…never having known her nor met her.
-They’ll listen to the stories and nod admiringly in all the right places before she passes from their minds to be replaced with their plans for the evening.
+They'll listen to the stories and nod admiringly in all the right places before she passes from their minds to be replaced with their plans for the evening.

 And what of me?
 Unlike so many who claim it, I knew her well.
 I knew the great Captain Janeway.
 I served under her for seven long years as her First Officer.